 an those from Mode-S EHS.
 However, the current ADS-C data set has a lower vertical resolution than Mode-S EHS .
 High vertical resolution can be a

 chieved by requesting more ADS-C when aircraft are ascending or descending, but could result in increased data communication costs.

 S de Haan, LJ Bailey, JE Konnen.
 Quality assessment of Automatic Dependent Surveillance Contract (ADS-C) wind and temperature observation from commercial aircraft

-accepted, Atmospheric Measurement Techniques, 2012
+Status: accepted, Journal: Atmospheric Measurement Techniques, Year: 2012